Uralstech/vid-orca/wiki/Main.md

 * **Cons**
 	* **Harder to set up.**
 	* **More expensive than Cloud Run and charges you for the whole time the VM is running.** In my configuration, it costs **$0.34 per *hour*** or **$228.93 per *month***.

+If you want to deploy your model to Google Compute Engine, check out <https://github.com/uralstech/vid-orca/wiki/Google-Compute-Engine>.

 ## Changelog
 * v1.2.10 **[Breaking changes]**